-In SAFe©, a long-lived ART should come to a state where Business Value (BV) is reflective, but not equal to in any way, of normalized story points (or of the number of normalized items for you #notestimates folks) at the team level.
+In a given SAFe® portfolio implementation, a long-lived ART should come to a state where Business Value (BV) is reflective, but not necessarily equal to in any way, of normalized story points (or of the number of normalized items for you #notestimates folks) at the team level.
 In Tuckman’s stages of group development, this indicates the team of teams is normalized or high performing.
 In other words, the objective measure is verifiable through attribution to the value delivery and related to a predictable and accurate, but not specific, estimating function/process.

 This is a critical notion because the Business Owners (BO) and product owner/management (POPM) (and other stakeholders) functions should be constantly working together with the ART(s) to improve the predictability of product development, quality, and delivery (release on demand).
 There needs to be a mechanism in place between the ART and the LPfM/BO/POPM functions to objectively measure the outcomes of the team of teams during a Program Increment (PI).
 This helps focus management and executives on successful outcomes and value rather than how many features or story points teams completed.
 Or worse, how many hours were spent on tasks or wishful thinking dates from the planning fallacy.